ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 ```

 The view should allow access to the following data:
- - a synthetized view of the zones downstream until the train MA
+ - a synthetized view of zones downstream until the end of the train's MA
  - the block chain
- - the state of the signals downstream present in the train's block chain
+ - the state of downstream signals which belong to the current block chain

-### Signalization view path
+### Signaling view path

-The path of the signalization view is expressed in blocks:
+The path along which the MAView and SpeedLimitView live is best expressed using blocks:

-- blocks can be added to extend the view
+- blocks can be added to extend the view along the path of a train
-- the view can be reduced by removing blocks
+- the view can be reduced by removing blocks, as the train passes by signals

 ### Simulation outside the train path

-It is possible to simulate the signalization outside the train path:
+It is possible to simulate signaling outside of any train path:

-   - if a signal gives way to blocks using different paths, it is simulated as if it were at the end of the itinerary and will therefore be at a standstill
+   - if a signal starts blocks which have differing paths, it is simulated as if it were at the end of a route
-   - if a signal gives way to blocks using the same path, it is simulated with other signals in the sequence, in a view built for this purpose
+   - if a signal starts blocks which all start the same path, it is simulated in the same view as the next signals in this path

 ## Dependencies